dynod/devenv-image/README.md

-# images
+# devenv-image
-Docker images for the various needs of the dynod project
+Docker image for the dynod project devenv requirements